sofajs/sofajs/README.md

 ### Three types of methods
 sofajs provides tools to build three types of methods: requests, tools, and promises.
 * database **requests**  methods<br/>
-  methods that your nodejs application  will use when making a request to CouchDB.
+  methods your application  will consume to make couchdb queries.
-  Accessible to externally to be used by applications consuming the object.
+  Requests are accessible externally for consumption by other applications.
+  #### Important:
+    - **requests** methods accept a maximum of three parameters.
+      Plan to expand support for more parameters later.
 * **tools** or helper methods<br/>
   These are helper methods used inside database request methods.
 They are not accessible applications consuming the sofajs object.
 * **promises** methods<br/>
   Promises functions stored in sofajs object.
+  Found that promises often are reused many times in various locations of an application.
+So, created a space to locate promises in groups for easy reuse.
+  Technically,  tools could be promises too.

 ### Grouping of methods
 methods are grouped by lables you create.
 For example, a group named 'user' could be